-There are two species of eagles resident in North America.
-The bald eagle and the golden eagle.
+There are two species of eagles resident in North America, the bald eagle and the golden eagle.
 The bald eagle is one of the animals most closely associated with the United States.
-With both birds in the top 5 largest North American birds, I wanted to show if eagles have any predators.
+Although both birds are in the top 5 largest North American birds, they still have some predators.

-Eagles are apex predators at the top of the food chain, once they reach adulthood.
-Juveniles have to contend with predation, accidental death, falling from the nest, or fratricide.
-Adults have to deal with injuries, starvation, collisions, and human interference.
+Adult eagles are apex predators at the top of the food chain.
+Juveniles must contend with predation, accidental death, falling from the nest, or fratricide.
+Adults must deal with injuries, starvation, collisions, and human interference.

-There are natural predators vs. unnatural predators, which is where humans come into the equation.
-When you add in the conflicts between eagles, you see that these birds aren’t as invincible as you might think.
+There are natural predators and unnatural predators, which is where humans come into the equation.
+When you add in the conflicts between eagles, you see that these birds aren’t as invincible as they first seem.

-Eagle are apex predators, which puts them at the very top of the food chain.
-Many eagle species will eat a wide variety of birds and mammals to survive.
-Bald Eagles will also take a lot of fish out of lakes and rivers right across the country.
+Eagles are apex predators, putting them at the very top of the food chain.
+Many eagle species eat other birds and mammals to survive.
+Bald Eagles also feed on fish out of lakes and rivers across the country.

-Any eagle in its prime is likely to survive well with enough food resources in its territory.
-But, there may come a time where food is scarce, and eagles become weak and injured.
-A struggling eagle on a riverbank could become a target of larger predators.
-But, if you see animals feeding on eagle remains, it is more likely to be carrion.
+An eagle in its prime is likely to survive well with enough food resources in its territory.
+But, there may come a time when food is scarce, and eagles become weak and injured.
+A struggling eagle on a riverbank can become a target of larger predators, but if you see animals feeding on eagle remains, it is more likely to be carrion.

-Then there is the interesting story of the Bald Eagle in Maine in 2020 found with a stab wound through the heart.
+However, there is the story of the Bald Eagle in Maine in 2020 found with a stab wound through the heart.
 It was caused by a mother loon protecting its chicks.
-Accidents can happen, and protective parents will do their best for their brood and will defend them as well as they can.
+Protective parents will do their best for their brood and will defend them as well as they can.

-Eagles are only at the top of the food chain when they are adults.
-We have to consider the risks to the more vulnerable chicks, especially those that aren’t nesting in trees.
-Some creatures will take these chicks where possible.
+Only adult eagles are at the top of the food chain.
+Young birds are more vulnerable to attack, especially those that aren’t nesting in trees.
+Some animals will take these chicks if the possibility is there.

-Young eagles don’t yet have the power or flight skills to defend themselves from attack.
+Young eagles often don’t have the power or flight skills to defend themselves from attack.
 Young nestlings may have talons and a sharp beak, but that isn’t going to do much when a determined predator decides to take them.
-You might assume that they are perfectly safe up in trees.
+They might assume that they are perfectly safe up in trees.
 However, arboreal creatures like bears and raccoons can climb up and take advantage of an easy meal.
-Other birds may come and take a chick, such as owls, hawks, and corvids, depending on the chick’s size.
+Depending on the chick’s size, other birds such as owls, hawks, and corvids may come and take a chick.

-Not all eagles nest in trees.
-Some will nest on rocky ledges that can provide shelter and sustain a nest large enough for their needs.
-Also, some bald eagle chicks may fall from the nest or get pushed out by their siblings.
-Unable to fly and underdeveloped, they could be an easy meal for ground-dwelling creatures.
-Foxes, wolves, bears, bob-cats, and wolverines are just some of the major carnivores that will take a chick on the ground.
+While some eagles will nest in trees, not all eagles do.
+Some will nest on rocky ledges that can provide shelter and build a nest large enough for their needs.
+Some bald eagle chicks may fall from the nest or get pushed out by their siblings.
+Unable to fly and underdeveloped, they can be an easy meal for ground-dwelling creatures.
+Foxes, wolves, bears, bobcats, and wolverines are just some of the major carnivores that will take a chick from the ground.

-It isn’t uncommon for birds of prey to put all of their energy into raising one chick so it can thrive.
-It is more practical to give food to this one chick to ensure that at least one is fit and strong.
+It isn’t uncommon for birds of prey to put all their energy into raising one chick so it can thrive.
+It is more practical to give this chick food to ensure that at least one is fit, strong, and survives.
 This tends to be the first egg to hatch within a nest.

-The laying and hatching of eggs are staggered to make it easier on the first chick and essentially turns the younger sibling into a spare.
-Not only will the parent focus on the larger chick, who will beg to get as much food as possible, but the older chick will push the youngest out the way, attack it, and even kill it.
+The laying and hatching of eggs are staggered to make it easier on the first chick and turn the younger sibling into a spare.
+Not only will the parent focus on the larger chick, who will beg to get as much food as possible, but the older chick will push the youngest out of the way, attack it, and may even kill it.